TrinityChristiana/nss-daily-journal/README.md

 This assignment is practice for NSS's course work.

 Preview Assignment: https://trinity-daily-journal.netlify.com/
-***

 Make sure to have json-server downloaded.
-And run following command to run the json-server after downoading.
+And run following command to run the json-server after downoading for above link to work.

 ```
 json-server -p 8088 -w api/entries.json
 ```
+***